-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Chandlers Lane dental practice is the principal dentist.

-On the day of inspection we collected 49 CQC comment cards filled in by patients and spoke with one other patients.
+On the day of inspection we collected 44 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with two dentists, two dental nurses and the practice manager.
+During the inspection we spoke with one dentist, two dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.